seedstack/website/content/docs/business/manual/rest/index.md

 # Validation

 All the incoming data should be checked.
-For this purpose, the SEED provides the support of JSR Bean Validation 1.1.
+For this purpose, the Seed provides the support of JSR Bean Validation 1.1.
 So all the representation coming from the users should be annotated with the `@Valid` annotation.

 ```